 - For exceptional applicants, this scholarship will be awarded at a higher value and a longer tenure.

-- Tenure in years two and three normally requires a GPA of 5.0 or better (B) for the previous year.
+- Tenure in year two normally requires a GPA of 5.0 or better (B) for the previous year.

-- Recipients may request continuation of their scholarship if their GPA is not at the required level by writing to the Manager, Undergraduate Entrance Scholarships (firstname.lastname@example.org) asking that the Deputy Vice-Chancellor External Engagement approve continuation of the scholarship into year two or three.
+- Recipients may request continuation of their scholarship if their GPA is not at the required level by writing to the Manager, Undergraduate Entrance Scholarships (email email@example.com) asking that the Deputy Vice-Chancellor External Engagement approve continuation of the scholarship into year two.
 The Deputy Vice-Chancellor External Engagement will consider the following factors when making their decision (and may consider other things):

 - A written request received from the student, outlining why they would like some leniency in the GPA requirement.
 It is recommended that this request is received by 31 January.